Tizard Mission: Preparation and objectives

-Britain made significant scientific advances with potential military applications before World War II began in September 1939.
+Britain made significant scientific advances in military technology, weapons and their components before World War II began in September 1939.
 After the Fall of France in June 1940, which saw Germany overrun most of the countries of Western Europe, Germany's planned invasion of the United Kingdom, Operation Sea Lion, was preceded by its effort to establish air superiority in the Battle of Britain.

 Henry Tizard was a British scientist and chairman of the Aeronautical Research Committee, which had orchestrated the development of radar before the war.
 He sought to initiate cooperation with the United States to further the research, development and production of radar and other technologies.
-The U.S. was neutral and, in many quarters, unwilling to become involved in the war, but had greater resources for development and production, which Britain wanted to use.
+The U.S. was neutral and, in many quarters, unwilling to become involved in the war, but had greater resources for development and production, which Britain sought to use.
 The information provided by the British delegation was subject to carefully vetted security procedures, and contained some of the greatest scientific advances made at that time.
-The technology Britain possessed included the greatly-improved cavity magnetron, which the American historian James Phinney Baxter III later called "the most valuable cargo ever brought to our shores", the design for the proximity VT fuse, details of Frank Whittle's jet engine and the Frisch–Peierls memorandum describing the feasibility of an atomic bomb.
+The technology Britain possessed included the greatly-improved cavity magnetron, the design for the proximity VT fuse, details of Frank Whittle's jet engine and the Frisch–Peierls memorandum and MAUD Report describing the feasibility of an atomic bomb.
 Though these may be considered the most significant, many other technologies had also been developed, including designs for rockets, superchargers, gyroscopic gunsights, submarine detection devices, self-sealing fuel tanks and plastic explosives.

-The American Congress had many proponents of neutrality for the USA and so there were further barriers to co-operation.
-Tizard decided that the most productive approach would be simply to give the information and use America's productive capacity.
+Congress had many proponents of neutrality for the USA and so there were further barriers to co-operation.
+Tizard decided the most productive approach would be simply to give away the information and use America's productive capacity.
 Neither Winston Churchill nor the radar pioneer, Robert Watson-Watt, were initially in agreement with these tactics for the mission.
 Nevertheless, Tizard first arranged for Archibald Hill, another scientific member of the committee, to go to Washington to explore the possibilities.
 Hill's report to Tizard was optimistic.

 Moving the secrets

-After Churchill's approval of the project, the team began gathering all technical secrets which might have military use.
+After Churchill's approval of the project, the team began gathering all technical secrets which had potential military uses.
 At the end of August, Tizard went to the U.S. by air to make preliminary arrangements.
 The rest of the mission would follow by ship.
 They were: